 - All attendees should refrain from handshakes, high fives, fist bumps, hugs, “go-team” hand raises, etc.

 - Participants should wash hands with soap and water or use hand sanitizer before participating and, when practical, during gameplay (e.g., between quarters, at time outs, when returning to the bench).

 - Participants should bring their own source of water and refrain from using any communal sources of hydration (e.g., team water or sports drink jug).

-- Participants should not share athletic towels, clothing, or shoes.
+- Participants should use their own equipment (e.g., helmet, bat, gloves) as much as practical and should not share athletic towels, clothing, or shoes.

-- Require physicians notes for individuals who have a medical contraindication to wearing a face covering.
+- Sports organizers and venues should require physician notes for individuals who have a medical contraindication to wearing a face covering.

-- If practical, sport organizers should take participants' temperature using thermometer (infrared/ thermal cameras preferred, touchless thermometers permitted) prior to participation in the activity.
+- If practical, sport organizers should take participants' temperatures using a thermometer (infrared/thermal cameras preferred, touchless thermometers permitted) prior to participation in the activity.

 - When possible, sports organizers should make lower-cost personal protective equipment available to spectators and others to ensure they comply with stated guidance regarding face coverings, social distance, and hygiene.

 - Activity sessions should be held by appointment only (e.g., limit walk-ins, limit pick-up games).

 - Participants should avoid touching facility accessories (e.g., goal posts, flags).